OSUOSC/website/README.md

 grunt serve
 ```

-Once generated (which takes upwards of 5-10 minutes) the site will be accessible at `http://localhost:4040`
+Once generated (which takes ~5 minutes) the site will be accessible at `http://localhost:4040`